scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 Write a method `children` that returns nodes representing all the potential game states one move after the current node.
-To create this method, it will be necessary to iterate through all positions that are `empty?` on the board object, make a mark using **other player's** mark (the one that's the opposite of `@mark`), and shovel into an array a new node representing the mark made.
-Return this array.
-It is essential that you pass in the position that you marked as `prev_move_pos` for reasons that will make sense when we use it later.
+To create this method, it will be necessary to iterate through all positions that are `empty?` on the board object.
+For each empty position, create a node by duping the board and putting a `next_mover_mark` in the position.
+You'll want to alternate `next_mover_mark` so that next time the other player gets to move.
+Also, set `prev_move_pos` to the position you just marked, for reasons that will make sense when we use it later.

 Next, we want to characterize a node as either a `#losing_node?(player)` or `#winning_node?(player)`.
 A `#losing_node?`